obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 ## Customization Options (Style Settings Plugin)

 **Show/Hide Elements**:
-- Show Title Bar
+- Re-enable Title Bar: Re-enable this to have a title bar, e.g. for moving the Obsidian window
-- Show Ribbons
+- Re-enable Ribbons: Ribbons are the thin vertical bars to the very left & right
-- Permanently show the Header Bar
+- Permanently show the Header Bar: When false, the Header bar is still visible upon focus and hover
-- Permanently show the Status Bar
+- Permanently show the Status Bar: When false, the Status bar is still visible upon focus and hover
-- Permanently show the Close Button in the Settings Menu
+- Re-enable Close Buttons: When false, you can close the menu with `Esc` or by clicking outside the menu area.
-- Permanently show the Collapse Buttons (in Edit Mode)
+- Permanently show the Edit Mode Collapse Buttons: When false, you collapse buttons still become visible upon hovering.

 **Headings**:
-- No Alternating Italic of Headings
+- No Alternating Italic of Headings: In this theme, the Heading Levels alternate between italic/regular to make them more distinguishable.
+You can turn that feature off if you prefer non-italic at all heading levels.
 - Level 1 Headings
 - Level 2 Headings
 - Level 3 Headings